nlf/dlite/README.md

 The DLite app itself can be updated by running `dlite stop`, installing the updated binary, and then running `dlite start`.

-To install the updated binary with Homebrew simple run `brew upgrade dlite`.
+To install the updated binary with Homebrew simply run `brew upgrade dlite`.

 If you update dlite, you probably want to update your VM as well: